Last Updated on August 4, 2024 by Soumya

 Galata Tower

 The Galata Tower is a unique historical landmark and a must-visit place in Istanbul.
-Emperor Justinian built the Galata Tower in 508 CE, making it one of the oldest monuments in Istanbul today.
+Emperor Justinian built it in 508 CE, making it one of the oldest monuments in Istanbul today.

-When the Galata Tower was built by Emperor Justinian, it was called the Great Tower and sometimes, Tower of Christ.
-It started looking like this only during the Genoese rule.
+When Emperor Justinian built the Galata Tower, it was called the Great Tower and sometimes the Tower of Christ.
+It started looking like this only during Genoese rule.

-The tower has served many purposes over centuries including being a lighthouse, a prison, and a fire observatory.
-But most importantly, it has always been there watching over the people of Istanbul.
+Over centuries, the tower has served many purposes, including being a lighthouse, a prison, and a fire observatory.
+But most importantly, it has always been there, watching over the people of Istanbul.

-Galata Tower’s long and interesting history, unique architecture, and panoramic views from its observation deck make it one of Istanbul’s most iconic places to visit.
+Galata Tower’s long and interesting history, unique architecture, and panoramic views from its observation deck make it one of Istanbul’s most iconic attractions.

 Gulhane Park